makerdao/mips/MIP15/mip15.md

 A dark spell should be used only in exigent circumstances.
 Therefore, the dark spell will be expedited through the Maker governance process via a separate vote, unbundled from any other proposed Protocol changes or Maker Improvement Proposals.
 This additional process is intended to give the dark spell governance vote the greatest chance of success, as voters will be voting on a specific, individual issue.

-Furthermore, including the dark spell governance vote into the monthly governance cycle is not advised, as the timing of the vote may not align with the current governance cycle stage.
+Furthermore, including the dark spell governance vote into the monthly Governance Cycle is not advised, as the timing of the vote may not align with the current Governance Cycle stage.

 **Governance Vote Template:**